jgsqware/JG-sQware/content/2016/02/docker-registry-installation.md

   level=info msg="Daemon has completed initialization"
   level=info msg="Docker daemon" commit=f4bf5c7 execdriver=native-0.2 graphdriver=aufs version=1.8.3
   ```

+## What's next?

+Now, you have your Authenticated Registry on-Premise.
+You can save your docker images.

+The next step would be:
+  1. Having a GUI for your registry
+  2. Integrate the image build and deploy phase in CI
+  3. Track vulnerabilities in your images

 ###### This post is inspired by this article: [Creating Private Docker Registry 2.0 with Token Authentication Service](https://the.binbashtheory.com/creating-private-docker-registry-2-0-with-token-authentication-service/)